damienmaguire/Tesla-Charger/README.md

 Changed to a Vertical type B USB socket.

+23/11/19 : Updated BOM for V4 with corrections.
 27/02/18 : Error found on the V2 board.
 Missing grounds on Q1 and D5.
 Affects EVSE control only.
 Will ammend in a rev3 board asap.

 28/02/18 : V3 design files released with grounds fixed.
 Also new S/W thanks to Tom DeBree released but untested as of today.
 Also pictures of mod required on V1 and V2 boards.